 Pre-K to PhD: How Learning Fuels Lake Nona’s Growth

-Lake Nona fosters a collaborative learning environment where goals are set and met.
-From the littlest scholars to PhD and MD candidates forging their career paths, Lake Nona is the education hub for 15,000+ students and some of the nation’s most exciting and forward-thinking learning institutions.
+From the littlest scholars to Ph.D. and M.D. candidates to risk-taking entrepreneurs forging their careers paths, Lake Nona is the education hub for 16,000-plus students and some of the nation’s most exciting and forward-thinking learning institutions.

 Early Childhood Education: Where It All Begins

 Four early-childhood learning institutions are in Lake Nona: The Learning Experience, The Goddard School, Primrose School of Lake Nona and Amazing Explorers Academy.
-Each school’s learning philosophy is different from the others.
+Each school’s learning philosophy is different from the others, but all intertwine learning with play to foster a strong foundation for our littlest minds.

 At The Learning Experience, children can investigate and indulge their curiosity in a fun, joyful atmosphere, building a lifelong love of learning and exploring.
 The Goddard School’s philosophy is that children earn best through hands-on experience, so they’re dedicated to helping children explore and discover through play.